Mops2008wer/ISharp/README.md

 ## All commands and their syntax:

-Text output: i_print(Text, Text for the button, False or text for the exit button, Application style: yae or default, File name for the yae-style image)
+Text output: i_print(Text, Second text or False, Text for the button, False or text for the exit button, Application style: yae or default, File name for the yae-style image)

-Output two texts: i_print2(Text, Second text, Text for button, False or text for exit button, Application style: yae or default, File name for yae-style image)

-Getting text: i_print2(Text, Second text, Variable to save, False or text for exit button, Application style: yae or default, File name for yae-style image)
+Getting text: i_input(Text, Text for the button, Variable to save, False or text for exit button, Application style: yae or default, File name for yae-style image)

 Run program: i_run(Function or application)